 How do I know if I've instrumented correctly?

 In order to make sure that you are instrumenting correctly, you can use the User Activity tab in our platform.
-Fire some events using your test device, you can then open your project and see the Device ID or User ID appear on the realtime feed.
-Clicking on that ID will bring you to that user's Event Stream.
+Fire some events using your test device, go to your project in Amplitude, and then see the Device ID or User ID appear on the realtime feed.
+Clicking on that ID will bring you to that user's event stream.

 As you progress through the project, you should see the list of events you are tracking appear in the user's individual event stream.
 If you are not seeing the events you want to be tracking or as named, then there is most likely an error with how you have instrumented Amplitude.

 Does Amplitude De-duplicate Data?

 We deduplicate your data to make sure that a unique event is not being logged multiple times.
 We check every event's Event ID, client event time, and Device ID to see if it has already been written on our database.
-If the unique event doesn't exist in our database, then we write it, otherwise we drop it.
+If the unique event does not exist in our database, then we write it; otherwise, we drop it.
 If you are using our HTTP API, then we recommend adding an insert_id field.

 What happens if I go over my event limit?

 If you go over your limit for the month, then data will still be collected.
 However, you will be unable to access the data via our platform.
 To regain access, you will either need to upgrade to a new tier or wait until the next month.

 Sending Data to Amplitude